dhilst/riemann-c-client/README.md

 - Improve UDP code
   - Does riemann responds UDP?
 - Autotools
+  - Add --with-libprotobuf-c=libprotobuf-c_DIR option to configure
   - Implement an alternative to getaddrinfo(), (gethostbyname!?) at compile time, using config.h
   - Start using config.h
   - Write INSTALL and README
   - Improve checks (I haven't take a look on this yet)
+    - Add failure when fails to link against protobuf-c
 - Implement locking system configurable at compile time. (./configure --with-thread_safe)
 - Doxygen?
 - Git log ChangeLog's.